pieroproietti/penguins-eggs/README.md

   $ eggs update

 OPTIONS
   -h, --help         show CLI help
-  -i, --import   import deb package
+  -l, --lan          import deb package from LAN
-  -v, --verbose  verbose
+  -s, --sourceforce  import deb package from sourceforge -v, --verbose      verbose

 DESCRIPTION
   This way of update work only with npm installation, if you used the debian package version, please download the new